Where Some Ideas Are Stranger Than Others...

 2018-01-23: Among the various to do items whose numbers have come up this year on the Moonspeaker is to complete the revisions and updates to the denizens of the "Contested Documents" section.
 Hence the addition of a "Major Revision Date" to the sidebar and the sprouting of proper references and footnotes where warranted.
 In the case of this article in particular, it is only fair to note that this version bears minimal resemblance to its predecessor.
 Today I simply wouldn't write a piece that discussed a sacred site unless I had specific permission and an ongoing relationship with that place and the ancestors who care for it.
 Of course, I have learnt quite a bit about how to interact with sacred places in a good way, including how to write about them if at all since then.
 Hence the significant changes in this piece.

 Tourism is a funny thing.
 As generally presented, tourism is a great positive, the modernized economy for "backward places," the needed replacement for devastated local "modern" economies.
-The panacea for all our intercultural ills, including general linguistic barriers, racism, and the various sorts of confusion that come from being and being from someplace else.
+The panacea for all our intercultural ills, including general linguistic barriers, racism, and the various sorts of confusion that come from being from someplace else.
 There is a lot of absurd stuff in these claims, not least the unspoken assumption that it shouldn't be uncomfortable or hard to make sense of other people in other places, and those other people and places are there to serve as entertainment and/or "learning experiences" for paying outsiders.
 Hence the intense pressure on suitably picturesque Indigenous peoples to transform themselves into tour guides of various kinds, and open up their most sacred and deeply loved places to outsiders.
 Outsiders who will pay, of course, and who will expect to go away suitably entertained and spiritually uplifted.
 This is not such a new phenomenon.
 The earliest national parks in canada were established after 1885, and before them there was already an established "guide-outfitting" industry to set up white males so they could conveniently slaughter big game to demonstrate their masculinity and recover from their difficult urban lives.

 Over the years, the canadian federal and provincial governments have established additional parks, always invoking noble ideals, especially "preservation" by means of controlling access and land use.
 Since these parks inevitably take lands away from Indigenous communities who had been patiently pursuing an ongoing relationship with those lands and could do all the positive things the parks are apparently supposed to do if they were left alone to do it, skepticism on these points seem more than warranted.
 The next step after declaring a park existent is usually driving all the Indigenous people out of it and erecting physical barriers to make it into an enclosure, even if a mostly symbolic one.
 Among the places caught within these new parks are sacred places, sometimes quite deliberately.
 A good example of this is the sacred place that the title of this article refers to, Aisinai'pi.